wso2-attic/ballerina-integrator/README.md

    elasticsearch:elasticsearch docker.elastic.co/kibana/kibana:6.2.2
 ```

-Configure logstash to format the Ballerina logs.
+* Configure logstash to format the Ballerina logs.

-i) Create a file named `logstash.conf` with the following content.
+     1. Create a file named `logstash.conf` with the following content.

 ```
 input {